orkaasool/BetterHorse/README.md

 + Breeding: Rewrites the vanilla breeding system for a more realistic breeding experience based on genetic combinations
 + Stamina Bar: See the Stamina Consumption at realtime
 + Size: Size related genetic traits

+#Commands
+/staminabar <Player>
+Enable or Disable the Ability for Player to see StaminaBar